 Although the best reason to implement management system standards is to continually improve the organization and its processes, some organizations have pursued management systems certification only to satisfy customer demands.
 No wonder, then, that there is sometimes stiff competition among certification bodies to offer services at the lowest possible cost and there are occasionally even unscrupulous bad actors offering certificates without so much as an on-site audit.

 Perceived threats to accredited management systems certification has been taken seriously enough to warrant action nationally and internationally.
-The ANSI-ASQ National Accreditation Board’s Accreditation Council formed task groups to focus on ways to improve understanding and credibility.
+The ANAB Accreditation Council formed task groups to focus on ways to improve understanding and credibility.
 One outcome was “The Certification Client’s Bill of Rights and Responsibilities,” which identifies what a certified company can expect from its certification body.
 IAF and ISO have issued joint communiqués on the expected outcomes for accredited certification to ISO 9001 and ISO 14001.

-Dougherty, the current chair of IAF, is an advocate at both IAF and ISO of soliciting and responding to feedback from end users – those who rely on accredited certificates – to ensure the credibility of accredited certification.
+Dougherty, who served as chair of IAF, is an advocate at both IAF and ISO of soliciting and responding to feedback from end users – those who rely on accredited certificates – to ensure the credibility of accredited certification.

 Although ISO’s annual surveys of certification have indicated ongoing growth in the number of management systems certificates worldwide, a relatively small proportion of organizations that could be certified are.
 Clearly, opportunity abounds.

-In serving the needs of its customers, the ANSI-ASQ National Accreditation Board has benefited from longstanding relationships.
-Lofgren, the first president of RAB, continues to serve on the board of directors, as does ASQ’s Paul Borawski.
-Barabas and Stratton, who were among the first assessors for RAB, still work as contract assessors for the ANSI-ASQ National Accreditation Board.
+In serving the needs of its customers, ANAB has benefited from longstanding relationships.
+Lofgren, the first president of RAB, continues to serve on the board of directors, and Paul Borawski did after his retirement from ASQ.
+Barabas, who was among the first assessors for RAB, worked as a contract assessor for ANAB until 2016.
 Many others have contributed for years to its success.

 “We can each be proud of our contributions - each of us met a different set of challenges” Dunbeck said.
 “The organization has grown much larger, more complex and more respected than we could only have dreamed of attaining.”

-Comparing organizational maturity to the human lifespan, Knappenberger believes the ANSI-ASQ National Accreditation Board is now getting close to its chronological age and with success will move into its young adulthood.
+Comparing organizational maturity to the human lifespan, Knappenberger believes ANAB is now getting close to its chronological age and with success will move into its young adulthood.
 “The foundation to make this business work is teamwork, transparency, and trust,” Knappenberger said.
 “We have to be fluid, flexible, and nimble - and most of all customer-oriented.”